-- I On the Home toolbar, click Variables and choose Local Variables. - 2 In the Settings window for Variables, locate the Geometric Entity Selection section. - 3 From the Geometric entity level list, choose Domain. - 4 Click in the Graphics window and then press Ctrl+A to select all domains.

-5 Locate the Variables section.
+- I In the Home toolbar, click Variables and choose Local Variables. - 2 In the Settings window for Variables, locate the Geometric Entity Selection section. - 3 From the Geometric entity level list, choose Domain. - 4 Select Domain 1 only. - 5 Locate the Variables section.
 In the table, enter the following settings: